alvaro-rrdt/PasswordManagerSSDProject/README.md

 ### Interacting with the Application

+1. First, you'll be prompted to enter your master passphrase:
+   - This passphrase must be at least 8 characters long
+   - Remember this passphrase as it's required to access your passwords

-1. When prompted, choose one of the following actions:
+2. Choose one of the following actions:
    - **Add a Credential**: Type `add` to save a new service credential.
      - You will be prompted to enter the service name, username, and password (you have the option to generate a random password by leaving the password input blank).
    - **Retrieve a Credential**: Type `get` to retrieve an existing credential.